-There are dozens of products available to help us babyproof our homes - cabinet locks, plug protectors, knob covers, corner guards, safety gates - you name it.
-But up until now, there's really been nothing available to babysafe a hot car.
+There are dozens of products available to baby proof a home - cabinet locks, plug protectors, knob covers, baby monitors, safety gates - you name it.
+But up until now, there's really been nothing affordable available to safeguard against a terrible tragedy that sadly but undeniably is going to occur this summer - the accidental forgetting of a child in the backseat of a hot car.

-I am now trying to conduct a large scale field test of my invention by parents of children 3 years and under who would be interested in purchasing and willing to act as field testers and provide feedback on their user experience.
-If this is something you would be interested in, please read the details that follow below.
+I am now endeavoring to conduct a large scale field test of my invention by parents with children 3 years and under who would be interested in purchasing and willing to act as field testers and provide feedback on their user experience.
+If this is something you would be interested in helping out on, please read the details that follow below.